kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

-# K8s - Digital Ocean - Terraform
+# Kubernetes - Digital Ocean - Terraform

 Deploy your Kubernetes cluster in Digital Ocean using Terraform.